sghiassy/StateKit/README.md

 ## Messages

 Events are at the heart of a state chart.
-After the state chart has been created, the outside world can start to send messages to the state chart keeping it abreast of what is going on.
-The state chart will interpret the message and run the block per the current state.
+After the state chart has been created, the outside world can start to send messages to the state chart; keeping it abreast of what is going on.
+The state chart will interpret the message(s) and run the appropriate reciever block (if any).

 ```objective-c
 [stateChart sendMessage:@"userPressedTheRedButton"]